Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

-Wild bettas would tumble with each other and were later selectively bred for their aggression; the fights could continue for hours and death wasn't a rule.
+Wild bettas would tumble with each other and were later selectively bred for their aggression; the fights could continue for hours, and death wasn't a rule.
 The loser was the fish that showed submission.
-Betting on the events became such a manic pastime, a lot of punters were financially ruined.
+Betting on the events became such a manic pastime that a lot of punters were financially ruined.

 1. They Can Breathe Air

 They are classified as labyrinth fish.
 This is a class of fish with the unique ability to take oxygen directly out of the air.
-The nifty ability comes from a sac-shaped organ above the gills.
-This “lung” gives bettas a survival perk: they can live in oxygen-depleted habitats that would kill most other species.
+The nifty skill-set comes from a sac-shaped organ above the gills.
+This “lung” gives bettas a survival perk: They can live in oxygen-depleted habitats that would kill most other species.

 The betta male, known for a ferocious hatred of its own gender, is a loving dad.
 The mother deadbeats the moment after she lays the eggs.
 The male scoops them up in his mouth and deposits the clutch in a bubble nest he constructed and guards.
 He returns any eggs that fall out of the nest.
 To be fair to the female, she can't stick around.
 The proud pop usually treats her like an intruder and things can get hairy if she is not removed from the breeding tank.

 3. The Females Make Great Pets, Too (and Sometimes Get Along)